Barracuda-Technologies/rh-google-pilot-import/README.md

 6. Hit done and that's.

 ### 3. The plugin
-1. Install the plugin from the community plugins manager
+1. Install through the "Community Plugins" area within RotorHazard.
+Alternately, copy the `pilots_from_google_sheets` directory from inside `custom_plugins` into the plugins directory of your RotorHazard data directory.
-2. Copy over the "credentials.json" file from step 14 in section 1 above to the plugin folder within %rhdata.
+2. Copy over the "credentials.json" file from step 14 in section 1 above to the plugin folder.
 3. Restart the Pi and a new section called Google Pilots will appear in the Format page.

 <img width="899" alt="google-pilot-02" src="https://github.com/Barracuda-Technologies/rh-google-pilot-import/assets/17153870/cbdc7b7f-d9a4-4235-a67e-51bb62aea984">